NEXTENERGY FOUNDATION ENDOWMENT FUND

 Investments

-EQ Investors (“EQ”) invests in companies and projects whose core products and services provide solutions to address global sustainability challenges.
+EQ Investors (“EQ”) invests in funds that select companies and projects whose core products and services provide solutions to address global sustainability challenges.
 EQ uses the UN Sustainable Development Goals to select these solutions, and to avoid investments that prevent progress on the goals.
 For example, this includes investment themes:

 Percentages may not add up to 100% as they are rounded to the nearest decimal.
 Global Goals with no figure indicate the portfolio has 0% exposure; this is because either the Global Goal presents few investable opportunities, or companies within the portfolio provide exposure to multiple goals and the most relevant goal has been selected. *The Climate Action goal overlaps with more specific goals, so we have instead mapped our exposure to these.